t41372/Open-LLM-VTuber/README.md

 - Copy the `server admin password` and the `Agent id` into `./llm/memgpt_config.yaml`. *By the way, `agent id` is not the agent's name*.
 - Set the `LLM_PROVIDER` to `memgpt` in `conf.yaml`.
 - Remember, if you use `memgpt`, all LLM-related configurations in `conf.yaml` will be ignored because `memgpt` doesn't work that way.

+## Mem0 (Experimental)

+Another long term memory solution.

+Pro

+- It's easier to set up compare to MemGPT
+- It's a bit faster than MemGPT (but still would take quite a lot more LLM tokens to process)

+Cons

+- It remembers your preference and thoughts, nothing else.
+It doesn't remember what the LLM said.
+- It doesn't always put stuff into memory.
+- It sometimes remember wrong stuff
+- It requires an LLM with very good function calling capability, which is quite difficult for smaller models
+-